• HOME

 As such, the archaeological site of Monte Albán has transitioned through several phases and peoples in its 1,500-year-old existence.

 In this guide, I’ll detail how you can visit Monte Albán from Oaxaca, whether self-guided or with a tour.
-Either way, visiting Monte Albán is pretty easy to do from the city.
+Either way, visiting Monte Albán is easy to do from the city.

 Read more below to get a sneak peek of the Monte Albán ruins and learn how you can explore this ancient Zapotec capital overlooking the Oaxaca Valley and surrounding mountains!